Kuanhao-Chao/splam/README.md

 ``` -->

-Splam is on [PyPi](https://pypi.org/) now.
+Splam is on [PyPi](https://pypi.org/).
 This is the easiest installation approach.
-Check out all the release [here](https://pypi.org/manage/project/splam/releases/).
+Check out all the releases [here](https://pypi.org/manage/project/splam/releases/).
 ```bash
 $ pip install splam
 ```